 - I really recommend using light brown soft sugar if you can for the cake, but if you can't get hold of it, caster sugar will work well too.

-- You will need a 2lb loaf tin for this recipe (you can test the size of your loaf tin by seeing how much water the tin can hold, 2lb will hold about 2 litre of water).
+- You will need a 2lb loaf tin for this recipe (you can test the size of your loaf tin by seeing how much water the tin can hold, 2lb will hold about 2 pints/1100ml of water).
 If you have a 1lb loaf tin, simply halve the ingredient amounts.

 - For easy lining of the tin, use a loaf cake tin liner*.